If you're wondering why you always fall asleep after sex. It's called the refractory period and we've got all the details for you.

-And ladies, get ready for some good news!
-You don’t really experience a refractory period, at least not in this same way that men do.
+Ladies, get ready for some good news!
+You don’t really experience a refractory period, at least not in the same way that men do.

 You might not really feel like getting it on so soon after orgasm, but it’s not the same type of physical response.

 So gents, while you’re waiting to go again, whether it’s a few minutes or a whole day later, just relax and bask in that post-coital glow.